chaoshades/rmvx-ebjb-localization/README.md

 > I put the source code I had that was used to generate the wrapper to be called by RPG Maker VX.
 Sorry, I didn't found more details on how it was compiled though.

-It's a wrapper, hence the name, on a library in C# that uses the ADO.NET provider for [SQLite](https://www.sqlite.org/index.html) and return results in XML.
+It's a wrapper, hence the name, on a library in C# that uses the ADO.NET provider for [SQLite][url-sqlite] and return results in XML.
 It is loaded with a `Win32API` call.

 #### rexml